huggingface/datasets/datasets/sede/README.md

 ### Supported Tasks and Leaderboards

-- `text-to-sql`: The dataset can be used to train a model for Text-to-SQL task.
+- `parsing`: The dataset can be used to train a model for Text-to-SQL task.
 A Seq2Seq model (e.g. T5) can be used to solve the task.
 A model with more inductive-bias (e.g. a model with a grammar-based decoder) or an interactive settings for Text-to-SQL (https://arxiv.org/abs/2005.02539) can improve the results further.
 The model performance is measured by how high its [PCM-F1](https://arxiv.org/abs/2106.05006) score is.
 A [t5-large](https://huggingface.co/t5-large) achieves a [PCM-F1 of 50.6](https://arxiv.org/abs/2106.05006).

 ### Languages